TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

     }
 ```

-A main export logic that initializes the file and uses the stored query to process export records:
+A main export logic that initialises the file and uses the stored query to process export records:

 ```csharp
 public void exportData()